Nakama-Partnering-Services/lwc-extended-datatable/README.md

 -   [Contributing](#contributing)
 -   [License](#license)

+## Considerations

+This unlocked package is org-dependent and relies on the fflib_SObjectDescribe class, assuming that it already exists in your org or package and it is public and accessible.

 ## Installation

-The content of this repository is available for installation as an Unlocked Package with [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=).
+The content of this repository is available for installation as an Unlocked Package with [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t7Q000000co6uQAA).

 ## Usage